Silver cutlery set Byzantium 4-piece – 925 silver, niello & precious wood

 → Elegie 4-piece (SW12695) — classicist sister line in solid silver

-→ Elegie 3-piece (SW11086) — a sleek introduction to the classicist line
+→ Elegie 3-piece (SW11086) — sleek entry into the classicist line

 → Astra Classic 4-piece (SW11050) — naturalistic star line in solid silver